cplett/cplett.github.io/page/general_tools/general.md

 PubGrep --help
 ```

-The usage is fairly simple.
 You can get a 3D structure by using, for example, the compound name or the PubGrep ID:

 ```bash
 PubGrep <Name>